sidneivl/SwiftUI-Music-Keyboard/README.md

 ### Capturing the key pressed

-If you are acquainted with how MIDI keyboard works you know that is key pressed and key released fired all the time.
+If you are familiar with how MIDI keyboards works, you know that key pressed and key released eventes are fired continuously.

-To cpature this information you heve two parameters on the contructor: noteOn (for pressed keys) and noteOff (for keys just released) where both recive a listener.
+To capture this information you heve two parameters in the contructor: noteOn (for pressed keys) and noteOff (for keys just released), both receiving a listener.

 ```swift
 import SwiftUI